-The best time to see the Northern lights is between late August and mid-April.
+The best place to see the Northern Lights is in the Tromsø region, and the best time is between late August and mid-April.
 Tours are normally bookable from early September.
 A backdrop of darkness is needed to be able to see the Northern Lights, just as with fireworks and lightning.
 As long as there is sufficient darkness some time during the hours 18:00 to around 02:00, you have a chance to see the aurora.

 Head for the Northern Lights Oval

 If you are looking for places where the Northern Lights often appear, head for the Northern Lights Oval – the ring that circles the Magnetic North Pole.

 The solar particles are deflected towards the magnetic North Pole and South Pole, creating two ovals around the Earth's geomagnetic poles.
 In the areas covered by these ovals, you can virtually always see the two auroras – the Northern Lights and the Southern Lights.